A topic from the subject of Analytical Chemistry in Chemistry.

 Key Points:

-• QA: Systematic approach to ensure data quality, including quality control measures and documentation.
+• QA: A systematic approach to ensure data quality, including quality control measures, documented procedures, and regular monitoring of the analytical process.

-• Accreditation: Formal recognition that a laboratory meets specified standards and requirements.
+• Accreditation: Formal recognition by a third-party body that a laboratory meets specific standards and requirements for competence in performing tests and/or calibrations.

-• Importance: Protects consumers, ensures accurate results, and promotes confidence in analytical findings.
+• Importance: Protects consumers, ensures accurate and reliable results, promotes confidence in analytical findings, and facilitates international trade by providing a common framework for evaluating laboratory competence.

 Main Concepts: